shaohsuanhung/shaohsuanhung.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Greetings!
-I’m Shao-Hsaun Hung.
-My research interests are primarily focused on Deep Learning for videos understanding (main on egocentric videos) and signal processing.
+I’m Shao-Hsaun Hung, currently a PhD candidate at EEMCS,TU Delft.
+My research interests are primarily focused on (1) intersection of machine learning and signal processing and (2) deep learning for videos understanding (main on egocentric videos) .
 Previous, I am gaining research experience as an deep learning research intern at ASML Research, Data science and diagnosis team.
 My MSc thesis aims at a robust deep-learning based algorithm to automatically recognize (egocentric) procedural actions within an industrial setting.
 I just finished my MSc defense and graduated with GPA 3.97/4.0 in TU/e.

 I also a member of Formula Student (student engineering competition that designing formula style racing car) through my undergraduate study.
 In my leisure time, I am a jogging hobbyist (I was a track & field athlete in high school!) and squash beginner.